 Please confirm the name(s) of those elector(s) that wish to ‘opt out’ and their full address.
 We will update the voter registration and it will be effective from the next monthly update made to the register.

 Your personal information

 We will only use the information you give us for electoral purposes.
-We will look after personal information securely and we will follow the Data Protection Act 1998.
+We will look after personal information securely and we will follow the General Data Protection Regulations (GDPR) 2018.
 We will not give personal information about you and the other people in your household to anyone else or to another organisation unless we have to do so by law.